Prime-code2106/Canine-Needs-Website-Build/README.md

-  # Canine Needs Website Build

-  This is a code bundle for Canine Needs Website Build.
-The original project is available at https://www.figma.com/design/nJzH3VW0vSLnv8dGs5T3yQ/Canine-Needs-Website-Build.
+Canine Needs Website

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+This is the official website for Canine Needs, providing accredited dog training, behavior consultation, and quality pet care resources.

+Features
+Professional dog training and behavior services Gallery of certificates and accreditations
+Informative podcast and blog sections
+Contact and service inquiry forms
+Responsive, modern design